samuelroland/jamcraft/docs/REPORT.md

 ## **Architecture**

-JamCraft is a multi-tier application with a clear separation of concerns.
-The frontend is the user interface, the backend handles logic and communication, and the database stores persistent data.

-The backend uses gRPC for real-time communication and PostgreSQL to store project data.
-Samples themselves are stored either as BLOBs in the database or in a dedicated folder on the server.
-The entire backend runs in a Docker container for consistency and easy deployment.
+JamCraft follows a three-tier architecture:

+Real-Time Playback: Samples are played simultaneously on the frontend using the Web Audio API, synchronized via gRPC.
+This ensures low-latency playback while offloading audio processing to the client.

+File Storage: Samples are stored on the filesystem, with metadata pointing to their locations.
+This avoids database bloat and improves performance.

-For messaging, we might use JMS for asynchronous notifications or background tasks, such as notifying users when a new sample is uploaded or performing long-running operations like sample format conversions.
+Messaging: We may use JMS for notifications or asynchronous tasks, such as processing large audio files.

-We’ll use diagrams to illustrate the architecture, including:

-- A global architecture diagram showing how the frontend, backend, and database interact.
-- A relational schema for the database to show how we organize data like samples, timelines, and users.
-- A messaging flow diagram for real-time updates, highlighting how gRPC streams keep everything in sync.